niiccoo2/ridgeline/README.md

 Goal today is to write my own chunking system AND NOT USE ANY CLANKERS.
 To do this I am going to start by making the game take multiple meshes and renderthem together as multiple chunks.
 Then make it only active (i think thats the term) the chunks < x blocks from player.

+#### 17:00 | 3 hours

+Started working on the chunking logic.
+Got to testing placing single chunks and its not working but im getting errors so not gonna be too hard to fix I hope.
+Will fix after dinner.

 ## Credits

 `"Low Poly Pine Tree" (https://skfb.ly/6WYVr) by skaljowsky is licensed under Creative Commons Attribution (http://creativecommons.org/licenses/by/4.0/).`